 Smartplanters, a simple to the point approach for quick reference on questions pertaining to your growing needs.
 For the DIY Home owner or commercial contractor.
 Lawn Care, Landscape, Garden, irrigation and equipment.
-Will soon be adding a classifieds tab!

 Had the opportunity to visit Kings Hydrofarm just outside of Knoxville, TN.
 Have plans to start a page dedicated to hydroponics.
 It’s a fascinating science!

 “In the lawn care business: It’s not how many clients you can get.
 It’s about keeping the ones you already have.”

 A healthy lawn requires work and knowing when to act.
 Smartplanters Lawn & Landscape page covers some of the basics of maintaining a healthy lawn.
 You’ll find lawn tips on aeration, watering, fertilizing, mowing, and much more.

 Eventually your turf will require some additional attention.
 On the turf-products page you’ll find definitions for pesticides.
 Also have several common products to help manage your lawn and landscape.